ElektraInitiative/libelektra/src/plugins/python/README.md

 if the **ini** plugin should be used for storage and the python plugin only serves to invoke the filter script.

-For a Python script that serves as (JSON) storage plugin itself, one could also use
+For a Python script that serves as INI storage plugin itself, one uses

-    kdb mount file.json /python python script=/path/to/json_plugin.py
+    kdb mount file.json /python python script=python_configparser.py

 ### Plugin Configuration

 The python plugin supports following optional configuration values/flags:

+- `script` (string): The script to be executed.
 - `print` (flag): Make the plugin print engine errors, triggered by the calls of this plugin, to stderr.
 Mainly intended for diagnostic.
 Please note that the Python engine itself will print script errors to stderr regardless of this flag.
 - `shutdown` (value, 0 or 1): If enabled, the last call to `kdbClose()` will also shutdown Pythons engine.
 Default is 0.
+- `python/path` (string): Extends sys.path by this entry.
+Better then PYTHONPATH it is always available, regardless of the context where a binary is executed.

 ### Python Scripts